preciofishbone/OmniaDocsG2/general-assets/roles-permissions/index.rst

 ----------------------
 A tenant administrator can:

-+ Edit all settings in Omnia admin.
++ Edit all tenant settings in Omnia admin.
 + Add colleagues to various permissions within the tenant.
 + Create business profiles and add business profile administrators.